 For an IRA, contact your plan custodian to make any necessary changes.
 Contact your plan administrator if you want to make changes to a 401(k) or other employer-sponsored retirement plan.

 Keep Your Beneficiaries in the Loop

 It's important to keep your beneficiaries up to date at all times.
-They should know they're beneficiaries—either primary or contingent—and they should have identifying details of what they're inheriting.
+They should know they're beneficiaries—either primary or contingent—and they should have the details of what they're inheriting.
 It's often up to them to make claims for the assets in question when the time comes.

-And you might want to revisit your beneficiary elections periodically to make sure they still fit your current stage of life.
+You might want to revisit your beneficiary elections periodically to make sure they still fit your current stage of life.
 The need to update your beneficiary information typically occurs after major life changes, such as a marriage, birth, divorce, or a death in the family.
 Another reason to update beneficiary information is that you might have simply changed your mind about how you want to strategically pass on wealth to other family members.